I love our fence and the reminder of the love of my family. 🙂

-My dad told me that he would buy all of the materials ahead of time because it was just easier that way.
+My dad told me he would buy all the materials ahead of time because it was just easier that way.

 He’s known me for 48 years, he knows I would be trouble to go to Home Depot with.

-I have no idea how any of that stuff is going to become a fence.
+I do not know how any of that stuff is going to become a fence.

 And THAT is why he didn’t take me to Home Depot.

 So I need to give you some backstory.

 Mike was talking to me one day about this project and I was all, HOLD IT RIGHT THERE SPORTY, THIS IS A FATHER-DAUGHTER PROJECT.